Mahmodul-Hasan/postgresql-mh/README.md

 Since the ASC option is the default, you can omit it in the ORDER BY clause.
 You can omit LIMIT clause if you want retrive all records.

+## DISTINCT

+The DISTINCT clause is used in the SELECT statement to remove duplicate rows from a result set.
+The DISTINCT clause keeps one row for each group of duplicates.
+The DISTINCT clause can be applied to one or more columns in the select list of the SELECT statement.

+         SELECT
+         DISTINCT column(s)
+         FROM
+         table_name;